9cc-cxy/swe-interview-test/README.md

 **Note:**
 - Make sure the backend is running before starting the frontend.
 - If you change the backend port, update the frontend `.env` or API URLs accordingly.
-- For development, CORS is configured to allow requests from `http://localhost:3000` by default.